trpc-group/trpc-cpp/docs/en/admin_service.md

 #### The way to enable

 **By default, tRPC-Cpp does not allow CPU and memory usage information to be collected through management commands.
-If you need to collect related information, you need to add the "TRPC_ENABLE_PROFILER" macro definition and link "tcmalloc_and_profiler" when compiling the program.**
+If related information needs to be collected, users need to add the "TRPC_ENABLE_PROFILER" macro definition and link "tcmalloc_and_profiler" when compiling the program.**

 Below, we will introduce the ways to enable this feature in Bazel and CMake, respectively.